eric-bach/schedular/README.md

    ```
    CDK_DEFAULT_REGION - AWS default region for all resources to be created
    SENDER_EMAIL - Email address where notifications are sent from
+   ADMINISTRATOR_EMAIL - Email address to notify on application errors
    ```

    Dev environment